krscoolhub/Hadoop/README.md

 The NodeManager then creates a container to hold the application and its allocated resources, and it launches the application within the container.
 It monitors the application's use of the allocated resources and reports this information back to the ResourceManager.
 The ResourceManager uses this information to manage the overall allocation of resources across the cluster and to ensure that the resources are used efficiently.

 Overall, the NodeManager is a critical component of YARN that enables the efficient and effective execution of applications on the worker nodes of a distributed computing environment.

+# [18] Data node
+In the context of HDFS (Hadoop Distributed File System), a DataNode is a worker node that is responsible for storing the actual data blocks of a file and serving read and write requests from the clients.

+A typical HDFS cluster consists of a single NameNode (the master node) and multiple DataNodes.
+The NameNode is responsible for managing the file system namespace and regulating access to files by client applications.
+When a client application wants to read or write a file, it first contacts the NameNode to get information about the location of the data blocks.
+The NameNode then sends instructions to the appropriate DataNodes, which perform the actual read or write operations.

+The data is typically replicated across multiple DataNodes for fault tolerance, and the NameNode keeps track of which blocks are stored on which DataNodes.
+The DataNodes also communicate with the NameNode periodically to report on the status of their blocks and to receive instructions on any necessary replication or rebalancing of the data.

+Overall, the DataNodes are an essential component of HDFS, as they provide the storage and processing power for the file system.

+# [19] Name node
+In the context of HDFS (Hadoop Distributed File System), the NameNode is the master node that is responsible for managing the file system namespace and regulating access to files by client applications.

+A typical HDFS cluster consists of a single NameNode and multiple DataNodes (worker nodes).
+The NameNode maintains the file system namespace and the file-to-block mapping, which describes how the files are stored as blocks across the DataNodes.
+It also maintains the edit logs, which are a log of all changes that have been made to the file system since the last checkpoint.

+When a client application wants to read or write a file, it first contacts the NameNode to get information about the location of the data blocks.
+The NameNode then sends instructions to the appropriate DataNodes, which perform the actual read or write operations.
+The NameNode also monitors the health and status of the DataNodes, and it coordinates the replication and rebalancing of data blocks as needed.

+Overall, the NameNode is a critical component of HDFS, as it provides the centralized control and management for the file system.

+# [20] block
+In the context of HDFS (Hadoop Distributed File System), a block is the basic unit of storage for data in the file system.

+In HDFS, files are split into blocks and distributed across multiple DataNodes (worker nodes) in a cluster.
+Each block is typically 64 MB or 128 MB in size, and multiple blocks make up a file.
+The blocks are replicated across multiple DataNodes for fault tolerance, and the NameNode (the master node) keeps track of which blocks are stored on which DataNodes.

+When a client application wants to read or write a file, it first contacts the NameNode to get information about the location of the data blocks.
+The NameNode then sends instructions to the appropriate DataNodes, which perform the actual read or write operations on the blocks.

+Overall, the concept of blocks is an important aspect of the HDFS architecture, as it enables the efficient and scalable storage of large files across a distributed cluster of machines.